HackYourFutureBelgium/Mentor-guide/roles/teaching-assistant.md

 # Role

 The teacher assistants role it to help the main teacher get through the class as smooth as possible.
-That means Primarily helping students when exercises are given.
+That means primarily helping students when exercises are given.
 But it can also mean teaching some topics, coming with another perspective in class, keeping the main teacher focused on the learning goals.

 Another important part is helping with reviewing homework.